VitalPBX/Telemarketers-with-Lenny/README.md

 Next, use WinSCP to copy the Lenny sound files into /var/lib/asterisk/sounds/Lenny (you may have to create the /Lenny directory).

-Now create a Custom Context in VitalPBX for which you have to go to PBX/Applications/ Custom Contexs.
+Now create a Custom Context in VitalPBX for which you have to go to PBX/Applications/Custom Contexs.
 It has to be seen as shown below

 ![Custom Context](images/VitalPBX_Lenny_Custom_Context.png)

-Then go to Custom Applications for which you have to go to PBX/Applications/Custom Applications
+Then create a Custom Application in VitalPBX for which you have to go to PBX/Applications/Custom Applications.
+It has to be seen as shown below

 ![Custom Applications](images/VitalPBX_Lenny_Custom_Applications.png)